things-to-do

 The only real drawback is that public bathrooms are a bit scarce in the city centre.
 That said, most restaurants and cafés are welcoming and happy to let you use their facilities without fuss.

-Things to Do in Málaga with Kids in Summer(Outdoors)
+Things to do in Malaga with kids in summer (outdoors)

 WaterFun Inflatables